MKS Instruments Is Trading Near 52-Week High; Here's What You Should Know

 1. MKSI has a striking earnings surprise history over the trailing five quarters, beating estimates all through.

 2. Analysts are expecting the company to post EPS of $4.95 in 2017.
 This implies a 2017 forward P/E for shares at 15.7x.
 Analysts are currently expecting 2018 EPS of $5.38, which implies a 2018 forward P/E for shares at 14.4x.
 This is below the S&P 500 forward P/E of 19x.
 In other words, stock is trading at discount/undervalued compared to S&P 500.
-The analysts are expecting MKSI's long term earnings to grow at an average annual rate of 16%.
+The analysts are expecting MKSI's long-term earnings to grow at an average annual rate of 16%.

-3. Improving operational efficiency
+3. Improving operational efficiency.

-4. Market view is positive
+4. Market view is positive.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.